 In 2014 with funding from Auckland Council's Waste Minimisation and Innovation Fund, we undertook a feasibility study into waste minimisation in East Tamaki.
 Download a copy of the Feasibility Report here.

 Since then we have introduced a number of initiatives and resources to assist local businesses to minimise waste to landfill.
 These include educational forums, annual pallet collections and recycling initiatives below.

 Roughly 262 tonnes has been diverted from landfill since we began in 2014.

-Thanks to the 68 local businesses that participated in the December 2016 free pallet collection and recycling which resulted in 103.5 tonnes of waste being diverted away from landfill for recycling.
-55 businesses participated in the July 2016 collection.
-A total of 180 tonnes has been diverted in 2016.
+Thanks to the 42 local businesses that participated in the October 2017 free pallet collection and recycling which resulted in a total of 67.5 tonnes of waste being diverted from landfill to recycling.
+A total of 180 tonnes was diverted in 2016.

 Pass it on - finding a new life for used items

 This web facility enables GETBA members to submit unsaleable items, seconds, used electronic equipment or appliances, useful manufacturing by-products, or any other items that are clogging up your business place!
 If you have a storage room in your business that’s getting filled with stuff you’ll never use again, or you’re sick of seeing useful by-products being discarded from the production line, check out the ‘Pass it on’ page by clicking on the link below.

 This comprehensive directory provides information on what materials can be recycled, where to recycle them, and who to contact.